awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

 **Important**
 This process is a concise tutorial for uploading a small amount of test data\.
 For more information, see [Introduction to Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

-You can upload data to an Amazon Elasticsearch Service domain for indexing using the Elasticsearch index and bulk APIs from the command line:
+You can upload data to an Amazon Elasticsearch Service domain using the command line or most programming languages\.
-+ Use the index API to add or update a single Elasticsearch document\.
-+ Use the bulk API to add or update multiple Elasticsearch documents that are described in the same JSON file\.

 The following example requests use [curl](https://curl.haxx.se/), a common HTTP client, for brevity and convenience\.
 Clients like curl can't perform the request signing that is required if your access policies specify IAM users or roles\.
-To successfully perform the instructions in this step, you must use an IP address\-based access policy that allows unauthenticated access, like you configured in [step 1](es-gsg-create-domain.md)\.
+To successfully perform the instructions in this step, you must use fine\-grained access control with a master user name and password, like you configured in [step 1](es-gsg-create-domain.md)\.

 You can install curl on Windows and use it from the command prompt, but we recommend a tool like [Cygwin](https://www.cygwin.com/) or [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\. macOS and most Linux distributions come with curl pre\-installed\.